Student Resources, Support, and Wellbeing Policy

 Disclosure of Disabilities and Requesting Adjustments

 Applicants with a disability, long-term health condition, or other needs should disclose this information early in the application process.
-This allows the School's Admissions and Student Wellbeing Team to consider and provide necessary support and adjustments in line with legislation.
+This allows the School's Admissions and Student Success Team to consider and provide necessary support and adjustments in line with legislation.
 Additional reasonable adjustments can be requested during the registration process after accepting an offer.
 All information will be handled according to the School's privacy policy.

 Early disclosure ensures that appropriate support and adjustments can be arranged to facilitate the applicant's success, while safeguarding their privacy in accordance with policy.